 University of California Task Force Findings

-- Standardized testing does not worsen disparities for underrepresented minority applicants
+- Standardized testing does not worsen disparities for students from underrepresented racial and ethnic groups

 - Standardized tests are better predictors of a student’s first-year success, retention and graduation from college than high school grade point average